 Many people prefer cash back rewards to other credit card perks such as frequent flyer miles.
-Cash has the advantage of being readily liquefiable and universally accepted.
-Unlike points and miles, cash back rewards earn interest when unused and is not subject to the constantly changing terms and conditions of corporate loyalty programs.
+Cash has the advantage of being simple to understand and universally accepted.
+Unlike points and miles, cash back rewards earn interest when unused and are not subject to the constantly changing terms and conditions of corporate loyalty programs.

 Furthermore, cash back rewards are considered to be a discount on a purchase, not income that needs to be declared for tax purposes.